oggy/rspec_outlines/README.markdown

     end

 This lets you define multiple specs inside the block, or use more elaborate logic to compute the spec descriptions.
-Oh, the freedom!

 ## Contributing